fribbels/Fribbels-Epic-7-Optimizer/README.md

 _________________

-### Using the auto importer
+### Setting up the auto importer
 There are two importer options, one that automatically imports gear directly from your game, and one using screenshots.
 The automatic importer is recommended and requires these additional steps:

 ##### First time  setup for the automatic importer on Windows
 1. Install [Python 3.4+](https://www.python.org/downloads/release/python-392/) using the Windows installer (64-bit) option.
 Click for [direct download link to 3.9.2](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe). **IMPORTANT: Enable the option to add Python to PATH**
 2. Install [Npcap](https://nmap.org/npcap/#download) for Windows.
 Click for [direct download link](https://nmap.org/npcap/dist/npcap-1.31.exe).
-During installation ,enable the setting to "Support raw 802.11 traffic (and monitor mode) for wireless adapters".
+During installation, enable the setting to "Support raw 802.11 traffic (and monitor mode) for wireless adapters".
 3. Restart your computer

 ##### First time  setup for the automatic importer on Mac